 Annie’s tahini goddess dressing, a copycat recipe

 Both Derek and I love Annie’s goddess dressing.
 It’s a tahini-based dressing that’s savory and rich, and very satisfying.
 Annie’s is not sold in Germany, so I’ve decided to try to figure out how to make something similar myself.
-I searched around on the web for a while, and came across this taste test from the San Francisco Chronicle that shows that Annie’s Goddess dressing is indeed better than knockoffs by Trader Joe’s and other companies.
-The result of the taste test didn’t surprise me, but it did worry me a bit–if Trader Joe’s can’t replicate Annie’s dressing, why do I think I have a shot?
+I searched around on the web for a while, and came across this taste test from the San Francisco Chronicle that shows that Annie’s Goddess dressing is indeed better than knockoffs by other companies.
+The result of the taste test didn’t surprise me, but it did worry me a bit—if big food companies can’t replicate Annie’s dressing, why do I think I have a shot?

 I looked around some more on the web, trying to find a copycat recipe.
 Although I found tons of posts where people were asking for the recipe, I could find only one post on recipezaar where someone actually attempted to replicate the original.
 Although the recipe is rated well, it doesn’t seem to follow the constraints given by the Annie’s ingredient list; I decided not to follow this recipe, but rather to try to figure it out on my own.
-I looked at the order of ingredients in the ingredient list and the stats in the nutritional data to try to figure out how much of each ingredient to use.
+I looked at the order of ingredients in the ingredient list (ordered by weight) and the nutritional information to try to figure out how much of each ingredient to use.
+My first few tries were pretty awful, but after ten attempts, I think I finally nailed it!
+Now we can have Annie’s goddess dressing in Saarbruecken whenever we like.
+Or maybe I should call it Fannie’s (Fake-Annie’s).

 The bottle lists twelve ingredients: Canola Oil, Water, Tahini, Apple Cider Vinegar, Soy Sauce (water, soybeans, sea salt wheat), Lemon Juice, Sea Salt, Garlic, Sesame Seeds, Parsley, Chives, Xanthan Gum.